 LPR and DOT data storage will no longer be housed by the Tennessee Department of Safety and Homeland Security (TDOSHS) per the Strategic Technology Solutions Division of the Tennessee Department of Finance and Administration.
-The Commercial Vehicle Enforcement Administration has begun securing the contract to move this server to a cloud server hosted by Intelligent Imaging as a sole source vendor of the LPR and DOT equipment in order to maintain consistency and promote efficiency between the equipment, maintenance and data collection.
-The estimated approximate cost of this storage is \$16,250.00 per quarter.
+The Commercial Vehicle Enforcement Administration has awarded the contract to move this server to a cloud server hosted by Intelligent Imaging as a sole source vendor of the LPR and DOT equipment in order to maintain consistency and promote efficiency between the equipment, maintenance and data collection.
+The estimated approximate cost of this storage is \$17,500.00 per quarter.
 100% of this funding will go towards the ITD program.

-The Teens and Trucks Simulator and trailer needs frequent updates and maintenance due to the extensive use and travel it has and will continue to undergo.
-These repairs will include, but are not limited to software updates, system updates, repairs and maintenance of equipment within the system.
+The Teens and Trucks simulator and trailer need frequent updates and maintenance due to extensive use and travel.
+Simulator updates and maintenance include, but are not limited to software updates, system updates, repairs and maintenance of equipment within the system.
 The contract will also cover maintenance required on the trailer itself which also needs frequent attention due to the extensive use and travel across the state.
-The amount requested is based on the current maintenance contract which has an estimated cost of \$16,875.00 per quarter.
+The amount requested is based on the current maintenance contract which has an estimated cost of \$17,500.00 per quarter.
 100% of this funding will go towards the MCSAP public education and outreach program.